EDusik/bees-challenge/README.md

 - I used the svg icons provided in the Figma template;
 - I decided to use **zustand** to save the full name due to the ease of the lib;
 - I added a field called _tag_ to the company object, as well as an icon when adding a new tag;
-- I added a loader with _css animation_ and an error message if the api fails;
+- I added a loader with _css animation_ and an error message if the API fails;

 ### Critique